 Singleplex versus Multiplex Assay

-1. Singleplex PCR is used to detect one target sequence of DNA or RNA (as shown in the upper image).
-This assay could be used to detect a specific virus or bacteria or determine if an individual has a gene of interest.
+1. Singleplex PCR detects one DNA or RNA target sequence (as shown in the upper image).
+This assay could detect a specific virus or bacteria or determine whether an individual has a gene of interest.

 2. Multiplex PCR is used to detect two or more target sequences of DNA or RNA simultaneously (shown in the lower image) using a single sample preparation and amplification.
-Multiple sets of primers and probes are included to allow more targets/analytes to be detected in a single run.
+Multiple primers and probes are included to allow more targets/analytes to be detected in a single run.